weepy/kaffeine/README.md

 Kaffeine
 ==

-Design your own Javascript.
+Designer Javascript.

-Inspired by Coffee script, but works by incrementally adding new syntax features via plugins.
+Aims to incrementally add new syntax features to Javascript.
+Features are opt-in only, meaning vanilla Javascript should work.

+Works via plugins, each of which adds an atomic feature.
+Syntax supported mostly follows CoffeeScript, but there are some differences.
+Plugins are fairly simple to write.

 Core code is ~500 lines of code, and plugins are about 10-50 lines long.